Back to Esr

 ESR10

-Zoe Tzika is a PhD candidate at the Polytechnic University of Valencia and is actively engaged as an early-stage researcher in the Marie Skłodowska-Curie Innovative Research Network project “RE-DWELL: Providing Affordable and Sustainable Housing”.
+Zoe Tzika is a PhD candidate at the Polytechnic University of Valencia and is actively engaged as an early-stage researcher in the Marie Skłodowska-Curie Innovative Research Network “RE-DWELL: Providing Affordable and Sustainable Housing”.
 Her doctoral thesis centres on community participation and community-led housing, investigating the cooperative housing movement in Barcelona.
 In 2017, Zoe graduated from the architecture school of the Aristotle University of Thessaloniki (AUTh).
-Her research thesis there focused on the impact of the financial crisis and the neoliberal policies on the urban space of the city.
-Her diploma project used the conceptual frameworks of the urban commons and of the circular economy, to suggest alternatives for the repurposing of an abandoned building, involving the local population in the process.
-She also studied at the École Nationale Supérieure d'Architecture de Lyon and has a Master's degree from the Institute of Advanced Architecture of Catalonia (IaaC).
+Her research thesis focused on the impact of the financial crisis on the urban space of the city, and her diploma project used the conceptual frameworks of the urban commons and of the circular economy, to suggest alternatives for the repurposing of a degrading neighborhood, following a participatory approach.
+She also studied at the École Nationale Supérieure d'Architecture de Lyon (ENSAL) and has a Master's degree from the Institute of Advanced Architecture of Catalonia (IaaC).
 In the past, she practised architecture in Denmark, France and Greece.
 She was part of the Atelier d' Architecture Autogérée in Paris working on self-managed architecture and participatory urban design, and of Urban Agency in Copenhagen, working on urban and residential projects.
-She has worked as a freelance architect on residential projects and social housing, mainly on the rehabilitation and adaptive reuse of existing buildings.
-Finally, she has worked as a research assistant for the FabCity initiative.
-In her ongoing research, she employs a mixed-methods approach to delve into the socio-spatial implications of community-led housing, grounded in the conceptual framework of the capabilities approach.
-Her recent academic endeavors and published works center around themes such as social sustainability, co-creation, transdisciplinary research, and the housing landscape in Southern Europe.
+She has also worked as a freelance architect on residential projects and social housing, and as a research assistant for the FabCity initiative.
+In her ongoing research, she employs a mixed-methods approach to delve into the socio-spatial implications of community-led housing, grounded in the conceptual framework of the capability approach.
+Her recent academic endeavors and published works center around themes such as cooperative housing, social sustainability, participation, transdisciplinary research, and the housing landscape in Southern Europe.

 Research topic